-Fire pits are a wonderful addition to a patio.
-They offer that touch of warmth that’s so welcome on cool evenings, create the perfect gathering place for laughing and sharing memories, and even provide a great place to toast marshmallows for those eternally popular S’mores.
+Fire pits are a wonderful addition to any patio—They offer that touch of warmth that’s so welcomed on cool evenings, create the perfect gathering place for laughing and sharing memories, and even provide a great place to toast marshmallows for those eternally popular S’mores.
 In the warmth of the evening fire, no one will notice soot, grime, or rust.
 However, you’ll want to keep your fire pit looking presentable in the light of day.

-For your protection, always wear eye protection, a dust mask, and rubber gloves while cleaning a fire pit!
+* For your protection, always wear eye protection, a dust mask, and rubber gloves while cleaning a fire pit!

-Stone and Masonry Surfaces
+Stone And Masonry Surfaces

 - Never use water to extinguish a fire in your fire pit!
 The drastic change in temperature could crack or warp it.

-Storing your fire pit in a dry, sheltered location will protect it from harsh winter conditions.
+- If possible, storing your fire pit in a dry, sheltered location will protect it from harsh winter conditions.

 Loaded with important information about the different types of patio furniture materials and styles as well as great style tips from our team of designers, you’ll find everything you’ll need to help you create your own backyard escape.
 As an added bonus, we’ve also included a useful checklist that you can complete and take with you when you go shopping for patio furniture.